SoftengPoliTo/SoftwareMetrics/README.md

  - **SLOC:** Source Lines of Code.
 It returns the total number of lines in a file.

  - **LOC:** Lines of Code.
-It returns the number of instruction and comment lines in a file.
+It returns the number of instructions and comment lines in a file.

  - **LLOC:** Logical Lines of Code.
-It returns the number of logical and comment lines in a file
+It returns the number of logical lines in a file (statements)

  - **CLOC:** Comment Lines of Code, it returns the number of comment lines in a file.

+ - **STAT:** Statements.
+It counts the number of statements in a method/class. (a more precise LLOC)

+ - **NOM:** Number of Methods.
+It counts the number of methods in a file.

  - **CC:** McCabe's Cyclomatic Complexity.

  - **Halstead:** It calculates the Halstead suite.

+ - **MI:** Maintainability Index.
+It is a suite to measure the maintainability of a code.
+It is calculated both for files and functions.

 ### Metrics to be implemented

- - **MI:** Maintainability Index, it is per-function calculated metric.

- - **NOM:** Number of Methods.
-It is a per-class and per-file metric.

- - **STAT:** It counts the Number of Statements in a method.

  - **CHANGE:** It analyses different versions of the same code.